leo0514/vpc-on-classic-network/using-lbaas.md

 | Accepts all traffic? | Yes | No, RFC 1918 only |
 | Number of private IPs | changes over time | changes over time |
 | How is domain name registered? | public IP addresses | private IP addresses |

+Remember to use the assigned FQDN to send traffic to the private load balancer to avoid connectivity problems to your applications during system maintenance or scaling down activities.
+{: important}

 ## Front-end listeners and back-end pools
 {: #front-end-listeners-and-back-end-pools}